Arek1997/Simple-Dogs-APIs/README.md

 # Simple-Pets-APIs
-As the title says, it's simple Pets API.
+Pets API.
+You can select Dog or Cat and have fun with fun pets images.

 LIVE: https://arek1997.github.io/Simple-Dogs-APIs/